rsanheim/rsanheim.github.com/resume.md

 title: Resume
 ---

-[Rob Sanheim](mailto:rsanheim@gmail.com) is a senior software engineer with over 20 years of experience building products and systems to solve problems and people happy.
+[Rob Sanheim](mailto:rsanheim@gmail.com) is a senior software engineer with over 20 years of experience building products and systems to solve problems and make people happy.
 He has built software for early-stage startups, consultancies, Fortune 500 companies, and everything in between.
 He loves working with small teams of passionate people to build great software and amazing products.

 ## [Simple.org](https://simple.org) - Principal Software Engineer - 2020 - current